4) Focus Speed and Accuracy

 When it comes to lateral chromatic aberration, the lens seems to handle it quite well, even in high-contrast situations.
-Imatest measured a little more CA at 70mm, 85mm and 105mm, but less CA than on the 70-200mm f/2.8G at 135mm and 200mm.
+Imatest measured a little more CA at 70mm, 85mm and 105mm compared to 135mm and 200mm focal lengths.
 Here are the results from my lab measurements:

 Longitudinal chromatic aberration / LoCA (which is the effect of color fringing in front of and behind the focused area) is also handled well at large apertures.